Integration

 Verified LoadStrike fit points

-• Built-in InfluxDB sink documented on the public site.
+• Built-in InfluxDB sink documented on the site.

 • Public Grafana starter assets for datasource and dashboards.